The awards submission portal for #ADAA2019 is now closed.

-- Complimentary registration to the Anxiety and Depression Conference 2018 (a $599 value)
+- Complimentary registration to the Anxiety and Depression Conference 2019 (a $600 value)

 - A full day of small-group mentoring sessions

 - Assignment of a senior mentor from the ADAA professional membership at the conference